Studio monitor: 1960s and 1970s

 The 4310 was small enough to be placed on the recording console and listened to from much closer distances than the traditional large wall-(or "soffit") mounted main monitors.
 As a result, studio-acoustic problems were minimized.
 Smaller studios found the 4310 ideal and that monitor and its successor, the 4311, became studio fixtures throughout the 1970s.
 Ironically, the 4310 had been designed to replicate the sonic idiosyncrasies of the Altec 604 but in a smaller package to cater for the technical needs of the time.

 The 4311 was so popular with professionals that JBL introduced a domestic version for the burgeoning home-audio market.
 This speaker, the JBL L-100, (or "Century") was a massive success and became the biggest-selling hi-fi speaker ever within a few years.
 By 1975, JBL overtook Altec as the monitor of choice for most studios.
 The major studios continued to use huge designs mounted on the wall which were able to produce prodigious SPL's and amounts of bass.

 This trend reached its zenith with The Who's use of a dozen JBL 4350 monitors, each capable of 125 dB and containing two fifteen-inch woofers and a twelve-inch mid-bass driver.
 Most studios, however, also used more modest monitoring devices to check how recordings would sound through car speakers and cheap home systems.
-A favourite "grot-box" monitor employed in this way was the Auratone 5C, a crude single-driver device that gave a reasonable facsimile of typical lo-fi sound.
+A favourite "grot-box" monitor employed in this way was the Auratone 5C.
+Beyond approximating limited-bandwidth consumer playback, the single-driver design was valued for its strong midrange emphasis: with no crossover between separate woofer and tweeter drivers, it let engineers judge vocal and instrument balance without the crossover distortion and cabinet resonances that can affect larger multi-driver monitors.

 However, a backlash against the behemoth monitor was soon to take place.
 With the advent of punk, new wave, indie, and lo-fi, a reaction to high-tech recording and large corporate-style studios set in and do-it-yourself recording methods became the vogue.
 Smaller, less expensive, recording studios needed smaller, less expensive monitors and the Yamaha NS-10, a design introduced in 1978 ironically for the home audio market, became the monitor of choice for many studios in the 1980s.
 While its sound-quality has often been derided, even by those who monitor through it, the NS-10 continues in use to this day and many more successful recordings have been produced with its aid over the past twenty five years than with any other monitor.